toolleeo/cli-apps/README.md

 * [peroutine](https://github.com/UlyssesZh/peroutine) - Remind you of periodical events.
 The period can be any positive integer of days, so work around the fact that the number of days in a week is prime.
 * [plann](https://github.com/tobixen/plann) - Command-line interface to online calendars.
 * [ppl addressbook](http://ppladdressbook.org/) - Address book tool that uses the vCard format.
 Built on top of Ruby and Git
-* [Remind](https://dianne.skoll.ca/projects/remind/) - Calendar that supports set complex rules to define events; custom, powerful text-based storage format.
+* [Remind](https://dianne.skoll.ca/projects/remind/) - Calendar that supports complex rules to define events and used a custom, powerful text-based storage format.
 * [remint](https://sr.ht/~mlaparie/remint/) - A simple terminal UI wrapper for D. Skoll's Remind calendar program
 * [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
 It's an interactive TUI program that displays time across the time zones of your choosing.
 * [vdirsyncer](https://github.com/pimutils/vdirsyncer) - CalDAV synchronization program.